-Air New Zealand burning cash, needs help - Rob Fyfe
+Air New Zealand burning cash, needs help - former boss Rob Fyfe

 Fyfe said New Zealand tourism may never recover fully.

-''My perception is that the world is not going to be the same out the other side of this.''
+"My perception is that the world is not going to be the same out the other side of this."

 He also took a swipe at the Government's failure to close borders.

-''You have to move fast and you have to move hard - I think as a nation we haven't moved hard enough yet particularly around borders, testing, the movement of people around the country,'' he said on ZB.
+"You have to move fast and you have to move hard - I think as a nation we haven't moved hard enough yet particularly around borders, testing, the movement of people around the country," he said on ZB.

-''I'm amazed we still think it's right to have people coming to New Zealand for a holiday for God's sake - it's nuts right.
-We should be closing our borders and only letting nationals and citizens move into the country.''
+"I'm amazed we still think it's right to have people coming to New Zealand for a holiday.
+For God's sake - it's nuts right?
+We should be closing our borders and only letting nationals and citizens move into the country."